 We do not normally accept students aged 12 and below in homestays.
 We may make exceptions to this if your agency is sending a closed group and there are special circumstances.
-In these exceptional circumstances, if the host is further than 0.5 miles from the school, the student will have an accompanied transfer from the homestay to the campus and back again in time for dinner.
-In these cases participation in the evening programme is not possible unless the group leader accompanies the student on their transfer, and then the student may participate in the evening activities too.
+In these exceptional circumstances, you will need to book an accompanied transfer from the homestay to the campus and back again in time for dinner and evening activities - if they want to join.

 13 to 15 year olds:

 The staff ratio for this age group is 1:15.
 You participate in a compulsory programme with a wide range of activities, including town visits.
-You are not allowed to leave the campus without staff members - even if your parents give you permission to do so.
+You are not allowed to leave the campus without a staff member - even if your parents give you permission to do so.
 During town walks our staff will accompany you into town.
-You will then have the opportunity to explore the city centre with your friends in pairs or bigger groups for a period of up to two hours.
-From a meeting point in the city centre, your staff members will take you back to the campus.
+You will then have the opportunity to explore the city centre with your friends in pairs or bigger groups (never alone) for a period of up to two hours.
+From a meeting point in the city centre, your supervisors will take you back to the campus.
 During excursions you will also have the chance to explore and have some free time in pairs or groups with a staff member waiting for you at the meeting point.

-Daily checks include: wake-up, breakfast, class check, lunch, assembly, lunchtime TTT, programme check with sign-up lists, dinner, dinner-time TTT, night-check TTT, night check.
+Daily checks include: wake-up, breakfast, class check, lunch, TTT, activities, dinner, night-check.

-Homestay students only have one TTT around lunchtime, when they need to inform their supervisor about their plans for the day and for the evening.
-In the evenings the students can either take part in the activity programme or stay in their homestay, as long as the homestay host is at home.
+Homestay students only have one TTT around lunchtime, when they need to inform their supervisor about their plans for the following day.
+In the evenings the students can either take part in the activity programme or stay in their homestay for a maximum of 2 evenings/week, if the homestay host is at home and has given permission.

 Please note students will not be accompanied to and from their homestays.